A TRUSTED AFTERCARE PARTNER FOR VETERINARY PRACTICES

 We provide ongoing support for grieving clients, reducing distressed follow-up contact and compassion fatigue.

-Provides appropriate aftercare without increasing workload or risk
+Provides appropriate aftercare without increasing workload

 Support is delivered independently, with clear boundaries and no clinical involvement.